 Now let’s highlight the functional modules our developers have successfully implemented working on projects with a scheduling functionality at their core:

 Edify was intended as a two-side marketplace where specialists in different fields could provide consultations to their clients.
 Therapists, oncologists, auto mechanics, English coaches, etc. — the system validated specialists of all kinds by requiring them to upload their IDs, licenses, and other work permit documents.
 Then, specialists set their hourly rates and got to Edify’s listings.

 With the help of search and filtering, users could find a required specialist by examining their descriptions and ratings.
 To enable users to schedule an appointment with a suitable expert, each specialist had set their available slots in the calendar.
 And when someone booked an appointment, the system marked that slot as occupied.

 Our custom scheduling solution for Edify was built from scratch.
 Also, we integrated it with experts’ personal calendars so that they received notifications from all their calendars in one place.

-For Edify, we developed an eBilling and in-app payment functionality.
+For Edify, we integrated an eBilling and payment functionality into the appointment app.
 After a session was over, the system counted the exact amount of consultation time, calculated the price based on the specialist’s hourly rate, and then offered users to pay for the consultation using their credit cards.